 The median income for Squamish residents in 2005 was 30,068 cad, higher than the province’s median income of 24,867.
 In the same year, there was a 74.8% participation rate in the work force, and the unemployment rate was 6.5%.
 Squamish has always been a community centered on natural resources; residents have always worked in the mining, logging, pulp and fishing industries.
 The top industries in Squamish include sales and services, education services, health care and social services, manufacturing and retail trade.
 It’s not uncommon for professionals working in downtown Vancouver to relocate to the Brackendale neighbourhood; it offers lower home prices as well as a safer and more rural community.
 It’s just a 35-minute drive from Brackendale to downtown Vancouver.

 Brackendale residents enjoy a variety of options when it comes to shopping, including Garibaldi village and Squamish station.
 Here, residents can grab a cup of freshly-brewed coffee, have their mountain bikes tuned up, grab groceries for the home or enjoy a nice dinner out.
-Residents also enjoy Cleveland avenue, located in the downtown area of Squamish, where they visit funky antique shops, gift shops and antique shops.
+Residents also enjoy Cleveland Avenue, located in the downtown area of Squamish, where they visit funky antique shops, gift shops and antique shops.
 Plenty of family dining options are available.
-For something a little more upscale, the watershed grill is a favorite amongst locals; visitors can enjoy delicious dishes like crab cakes or baked brie, and can enjoy gorgeous views on the waterfront patio.
+For something a little more upscale, the Watershed Grill is a favorite among locals; visitors can enjoy delicious dishes like crab cakes or baked brie and can enjoy gorgeous views on the waterfront patio.

 Individuals and families interested in living in areas that are rich with arts will appreciate Brackendale.
 The Brackendale art gallery is “a center for arts in the Squamish valley.” here, residents can see gorgeous gallery exhibits, enjoy concerts and theatre, workshops with artists and more.
 They can also grab something to eat at the diner, which serves up delicious homemade soups and bread, homemade danish patries, tea and coffee, wine and beer.